 We encourage our students and their parents to seek the support of practitioners, doctors, and therapists when the need arises.
 There may also be times that the faculty perceives that outside help is needed and will suggest or require that the student receive outside professional treatment.
 If a student is in or begins a therapeutic relationship that is related to the student's school life, we require that a Consent Form for Exchange of Information-allowing communication between the school and the care provider-be completed and filed with the school's main office.
 We wish to support the student's active engagement in the therapeutic process, and we have found that sharing appropriate information is helpful during treatment.
 Parents must provide full disclosure regarding previous or ongoing therapy.
-Lack of full disclosure about a student's social, emotional, or mental condition or treatment, whether in the admissions process or during the time a student is enrolled, may be grounds for dismissal.
+Lack of full disclosure about a student's social, emotional, or mental condition or treatment, whether in the admissions process or during the time a student is enrolled will keep BACS from helping the student reach his or her full potential.

-ESL Program Objectives
+ELL Program Objectives